-Without the force of the frenum pulling on the gums, your doctor can realign your front teeth for a stronger, straighter smile.
+By reducing the dense connective tissue fibers, your doctor can realign your front teeth for a stronger, straighter smile.

 Cutting the frenum beneath the tongue can improve both communication and the ability to eat, as well as allow for the normal expanding growth of the palate.

 The prospect of surgery can make any person nervous, especially if your child is the patient.
 However, a frenectomy is a relatively simple and short procedure.
 In fact, most patients only need a topical anesthetic to stay comfortable during their appointment.

 It’s also important to keep in mind that the earlier in life the surgery is done, the simpler it is.
 Early intervention can even reduce the risk of the frenum affecting the growth of the jaw and dental development.